rg3rber/VisionEnhancerETHZ/README.md

 ![architecture](https://github.com/user-attachments/assets/781d395e-0ca7-4a18-953b-347e10fc28e5)

-1. Colorblindness Filters
+### 1. Colorblindness Filters
 Customizable filters for Protanopia, Deuteranopia, and Tritanopia.
 Enables users to better distinguish colors and identify details, such as numbers in Ishihara test samples, that were previously indiscernible.

-2. Magnification Tool
+### 2. Magnification Tool
 Magnify hard-to-see areas in real-time using the HoloLens 2 webcam.
-        Ideal for reading distant text, such as a blackboard or presentation slides.
+For reading distant text, such as a blackboard or presentation slides.

-3. Text-to-Speech Vision API
+### 3. Text-to-Speech Vision API
 Employs cutting-edge vision model APIs to recognize and read out text.
 Assists users with low vision or reading challenges by combining Mixed Reality and AI-powered accessibility.

 ![pipeline-img](https://github.com/user-attachments/assets/77a91553-e1cb-4af4-86bd-5dbf3dd10e8f)